Navigation

 HPV home testing kits – all you need to know

-Cervical screening tests (smear tests) that you can do yourself at home are currently being trialled in certain areas of the UK.
-If successful, there’s hope that it’ll be expanded to the rest of the UK.
+Cervical screening tests (‘smear tests’) that you can do yourself at home have recently been trialled in the UK.
+If effective, there’s hope that they’ll become widely available.
 But who can get a test kit and how easy is it to do?
-Here I’ll aim to answer some of the key questions around HPV self-tests.
+Here I’ll answer some of the key questions around HPV self-tests.

 A woman relaxing with a cup of coffee on a sofa